Tech-at-DU/React-Redux-Tetris-Tutorial/P10-Default-State-and-Block-Shapes/readme.md

 `shapes[shapeIndex][rotationIndex]`

-This would return the 4 x 4 two dimensional array containing the 0s and 1s describing one of the shapes e.g. `shapes[2][0]` would give the "T" shape in the above diagram.
+This would return the 4 x 4 two-dimensional array containing the 0s and 1s describing one of the shapes e.g. `shapes[2][0]` would give the "T" shape in the above diagram.

 # Game State